 Overlooking Haunted Gettysburg ...
 It's not just the battlefield. ~ Credit: Loadedlandscapes.com

-Here we present four of the mega hot-spots in this famous and revered Gettysburg.
-Many are not well known to those that lurk this town looking for validation of the haunted.
-So this is your opportunity to beat the K2 Metered attached folks and experience the secret haunts of Gettysburg!
+Here we present four of the mega hot-spots in Gettysburg.
+Many aren't well known to those that lurk this town looking for validation of the haunted, so this is your opportunity to beat the K2 Metered attached folks and experience the secret haunts of Gettysburg!

-These sites have reported generous and fair share of apparitions, (as seen on) photos/videos, EVPs (digital audio recordings), disembodied voices, and, of course, validation with use of paranormal equipment (K2s, infrared, SRS Cameras, etc.).
+These sites have reported their fair share of apparitions, as seen on photos/videos, EVPs (digital audio recordings), disembodied voices, and, of course, validation with use of paranormal equipment (K2s, infrared, SRS cameras, etc.).
 So these are not for the faint at heart!

 All of Gettysburg is a monumental collection of ghosts waiting to tell you their story. ~ Credit: Gettysburgbattlefieldtours.com

-Today, it is known as the Civil War Trails at the Homestead Diorama Museum.
-During the battle of Gettysburg, this building was the headquarters of Union General Howard.
+Today, it's known as the Civil War Trails at the Homestead Diorama Museum.
+During the battle of Gettysburg, however, this building was the headquarters of Union General Howard.
 In 1866, it was turned into an orphanage and at one time housed 130 boys and girls.
-Most of these children lost their parents with the loss of life endured during the Civil War.
+Most of these children lost their parents during the Civil War.
 The head mistress was Rosa Carmichael, who was infamous for her cruelty and was eventually convicted of child abuse.
 The orphanage closed in 1877, but Rosa's dark spirit is said to be lurking in the basement, trapped and angry.